sdopoku/growing_gold/README.md

 # Growing Gold
-A list of food productions resources and tools.
+A list datasets, resources and tools related to food production in Ghana.
+Let's begin with some data.

 ### Datasets
 Name |Cleaned Data | Dirty Data | Source